MDAnalysis/UserGuide/doc/source/installation.rst

 MDAnalysis has a separate test suite that is required to run the test cases and examples.
 The test files change less frequently, take up around 90 MB of space, and are not needed for daily use of MDAnalysis.
+If you are not interested in developing MDAnalysis or using the example files, you most likely don't need the tests.
 They are distributed separately from the main package.

 conda